A Safe Sleep Environment

 - You may offer a pacifier when putting your baby to sleep.
 If you are breastfeeding, introduce the pacifier after one month or once breastfeeding has been established.

-- Never put your baby to sleep on any soft surface, including your bed, sofas, chairs, water beds, on quilts, sheet skins, etc.
+- Put your baby to sleep on any soft surface, including your bed, sofas, chairs, water beds, on quilts, sheet skins, etc.

-- Never dress your baby too warmly for sleep – keep the room temperature at approximately 68 to 72 degrees Fahrenheit to avoid overheating.
+- Dress your baby too warmly for sleep – keep the room temperature at approximately 68 to 72 degrees Fahrenheit to avoid overheating.

-- Never use sleep wedges or positioners to prop your baby up or to keep him or her on his back.
+- Use sleep wedges or positioners to prop your baby up or to keep him or her on his back.

-- Never allow anyone to smoke around your baby or to take your baby into a room or a car where someone has recently been smoking.
+- Allow anyone to smoke around your baby or to take your baby into a room or a car where someone has recently been smoking.